 Myth: Hearing aids allow people to hear perfectly.

-Some people assume that like a new eyeglasses prescription can restore your vision to 20/20, hearing aids will allow you hear perfectly again.
+Some people assume that like a new eyeglasses prescription can restore your vision to 20/20, hearing aids will allow you to hear perfectly again.
 Unfortunately, this isn’t true.
 Hearing aids will not “cure” or completely restore your ability to hear.
 The hearing aid’s technology, the listening situation, and your unique ears will all affect your ability to hear with hearing aids.
 That said, hearing aids can drastically improve your quality of life and maximize your ability to hear.

 Myth: Hearing aids are too expensive.